 I know there are people who are going to read this and be angry that I am talking about going through a breeder and not only adopting.
 Yes, in a ideal world, everyone would adopt an animal and not go through breeders.
 However, in many cases, animals who come from backyard breeders tend to wind up as rescue dogs, much like Freckles.
 By understanding how to avoid backyard breeders when you’re looking for a specific breed, you can ensure you end this barbaric practice and avoid those who only want money without looking out for the welfare of their animals.

 In an ideal world, animal rescue organizations should not exist.
 All animals should be loved, cared for and wanted.
 Everyone would spay and neuter their animal.
 No one would every abandon or abuse their animal.
-There would also be no such thing as hatred, racism, bigotry, misogyny, poverty, addiction, abuse and war either in an ideal world.
+There would also be no such thing as racism, bigotry, misogyny, poverty, addiction or abuse either in an ideal world.

-I honestly am not a fan of people involved with animal rescue who choose to shame those who do go through a breeder.
 All I (and those involved with animal rescue) can do is educate people to make informed choices.
 I will always support animal rescue (through either volunteering, donating or adopting when I can) even if I ever choose to go through a CKC registered breeder to add to our family.
 The two do not have to mutually exclusive.
-We will always have rescues in our home, and will always have boston terriers as well.
+We will always have rescues in our home, and will always have Boston Terriers as well.